MaestroThe UI design product. |

 When creating a brand, a Template Designer will:

-Design-time branding is when you create a form based on a certain brand available in your template, then build the form using that brand, and, finally, deploy the form to Manager where it is rendered as per the brand it uses.
+Design-time branding is when you create a form based on a certain brand available in your template, then build the form using that brand, and, finally, deploy the form to Manager where it is rendered as per the brand's definition.

-Since Maestro 21.11, you can generate multiple form versions of a form using several brands.
-However, these form version files need to be imported separately as they will either be going to the same Manager instance in different organizations or form spaces or going to different Manager instances.
+Since Maestro 21.11, you can generate multiple form versions of a form using several brands as ZIP files.
+However, these files need to be imported separately as they will either be going to the same Manager instance in different organizations and form spaces or different Manager instances.

-When you create a form, you define your brand in a JSON file, which you store in Manager.
-Manager pass this file into the form using various methods, such as the form prefill option, a Manager service call, a HTTP GET / POST, so the form is rendered accordingly.
-If you need to change something in a brand, you don't need to change anything in the form in Maestro.
-Instead, you simply update the JSON file in Manager so the form picks up the changes from there.
+When you create a form, you define a brand in a JSON file, which is stored in Manager.
+Every time the form is rendered, Manager passes this file into the form using various methods, such as a form prefill, a service call, or an HTTP GET / POST.
+This way, if you need to change something in a brand, you don't need to do any changes in the form using the Maestro editor.
+Instead, you simply update the JSON file in Manager and the form will pick up the changes from there.

-Runtime branding uses the enhanced form build process and the new framework as well as the Runtime CSS Resource and Bundle Resource Library components.
-The Bundle Resource Library adds resources, which the form has access to, into the FAR file, so you can add JavaScript, CSS and images that can be used at runtime without needing to first include them in the form as a direct resource that is used.
+Runtime branding utilizes the enhanced form build process and the new framework as well as the Runtime CSS Resource and Bundle Resource Library components.
+The Bundle Resource Library adds resources, which the form has access to, into the FAR file, so you can add JavaScript, CSS and images that will be available at runtime without needing to first include them in the form as a direct resource.
 There is also the ability to specify images to use a URL so they can be picked up from a portal resource.

 Next, learn how to create a brand.